GCRF African SWIFT is divided into three strands consisting of several work packages (WPs), which are typically managed by two co-leads (Africa/UK):

 Co-leads: Abdou Lahat Diop (ANACIM) and John Marsham (University of Leeds/NCAS-AP)

-Nowcasting aims to provide new knowledge of controls on storm initiation, movement, growth and decay needed to develop effective Nowcasting tools for West & East Africa.
-Additionally, WP-R4 plans to provide an evaluated automated product combining satellite observations with NWP model data for nowcasting convection, and train African scientists in its use and development.
+The Nowcasting WP aims to provide new knowledge of controls on storm initiation, movement, growth and decay needed to develop effective Nowcasting tools for West & East Africa.
+Additionally, WP4 plans to provide an evaluated automated product combining satellite observations with NWP model data for nowcasting convection, and train African scientists in its use and development.

-Co-leads: Joseph Mutemi (U of N) and Juliane Schwendike (University of Leeds)
+Co-leads: Joseph Mutemi (University of Nairobi) and Juliane Schwendike (University of Leeds)

-WP-R6: Seasonal to sub-seasonal Weather Prediction (S2S WP)
+Work Package 6: Seasonal to Sub-seasonal Weather Prediction (S2S WP)

 Co-leads: Bob Alex Ogwang (ACMAD) and Steve Woolnough (NCAS-Climate)